Indra7875/collection/Collection/Collection.md

 1] HashSet :
 - The HashSet class is provides hash table data structure.
-- It extendes AbstarctSet class and implementes Set interface.
+- It extendes AbstractSet class and implements Set interface.
 - For store the elements it using <ul>hashing</ul> mechanism.
 - HashSet does not maintain the insertion order.
 Here the elements are inserted on the basis of their hashcode.
 - HashSet contains unique elements only.